programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 The resulting DataFrame allows you to see the named entity tags and the words that are associated with those tags.
 Observe the high counts of DATE, PERSON, and CARDINAL tags, at least in the first few sentences of each document.
 How frequently these tags are used, and how their use differs between genres, are questions to be explored in the analysis section below.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY18.png" caption="Figure 18: DataFrame with named enttiy tags and words" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY18.png" caption="Figure 18: DataFrame with named enttiy tags and words" %}

 SpaCy also allows you to visualize named entities within single texts, as follows:

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY19.png" caption="Figure 19: Visualization of document with named entity tags" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY19.png" caption="Figure 19: Visualization of document with named entity tags" %}

 Named entity recognition enables researchers to take a closer look at the "real-world objects" that are present in their texts.
 The rendering allows for close-reading of these entities in context, their distinctions helpfully color-coded.
 In addition to studying named entities that spaCy automatically recognizees, you can use a training dataset to update the categories or create a new entity category, as in [this example](machinelearningplus.com/nlp/training-custom-ner-model-in-spacy/).